Czino/inputs-outputs-functions/Smilax aspera - Sarsaparilla.md

 ---
 aliases: Sarsaparilla
 ---
-Sarsaparilla (Smilax aspera) is an evergreen climbing vine native to the [[Mediterranean]] region, Africa, and temperate Asia.
+Sarsaparilla (Smilax aspera) is an evergreen climbing vine native to the [[Mediterranean]] region, Africa, and temperate [[Asia]].
 Its young shoots and tendrils are eaten as an asparagus substitute, raw or cooked.

 ## Inputs
 - [[Hardiness zone 8]][^1]